-Many people fear that they will face discrimination if they tell their employer they have cancer.
-Others fear being dismissed because they need time off work for treatment or to care for a family member with cancer.
-While many employers and colleagues are caring and supportive, discrimination in the workplace can occur.
-Knowing your rights and responsibilities may help reassure you that you are being treated fairly.
+Many people worry they will face discrimination if they tell their employer they have cancer.
+Others fear being dismissed for needing time off work for treatment or to care for a family member with cancer.
+While many employers and colleagues are caring and supportive, discrimination in the workplace can happen.
+Knowing your rights and responsibilities may help you know if you’re being treated fairly.

 Learn more about: